scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/republic-of-ireland.md

 * collaborate on ideas for new products or services
 * find events or opportunities

-They work across:

-* financial services
-* the creative arts
-* culture and heritage
-* renewable energy
-* energy efficiency

 ### GlobalScot

-GlobalScot is worldwide network of business contacts who are experts in their field.
-They help and support Scottish businesses.
+The [GlobalScot](https://www.globalscot.com/) has three experts in Ireland covering:

+* technology
+* life sciences

+We’re going to expand the GlobalScot network in Ireland.

-## Department for International Trade
+### Department for International Trade
-The [Department for International Trade](https://www.gov.uk/government/publications/exporting-to-ireland/exporting-to-ireland) can help Scottish businesses export to Ireland.
+You can contact the [Department for International Trade](https://www.gov.uk/government/world/organisations/uk-trade-investment-ireland) team in Ireland to find opportunities for doing business there.

+### British Irish Chamber of Commerce

+The [British Irish Chamber of Commerce](https://www.britishirishchamber.com/) can offer members:

+* business support
+* advice
+* introductions

+They have [offices](https://www.britishirishchamber.com/contact/) in Dublin and London.

 You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).